Identifying CP Basis Invariants in SMEFT: Summary and discussions

 This paper extends our earlier work \cite{Darvishi:2023ckq}, enhancing the Ring-Diagram framework's capability to classify CP invariants.
 We enrich this methodology with detailed examples and extend its application across a wider range of theoretical physics.

-The traditional Hilbert-Poincar\'e series (HS) and its Plethystic Logarithm (PL), while crucial for counting invariants in theoretical physics, often do not reveal the detailed structures and connections among these invariants.
-This is especially true in complex theories that involve higher-dimensional operators.
-Their main limitation is in merely counting invariants without distinguishing their physical significance or differentiating between redundant and essential invariants.
-This often results in an overestimated number of independent invariants.
-Recognizing these limitations highlights the need for alternative approaches that offer a clearer and more intuitive understanding of invariants.
-The ring diagram technique answers this call, providing a visual and topological way to illustrate the structure of invariants that algebraic methods miss.
+The Hilbert-Poincaré series (HS) and its Plethystic Logarithm (PL) are valuable tools for counting invariants in theoretical physics.
+In particular, the graded Hilbert series can encode important structural information, such as the spurion content of each invariant, and in some cases, it can also provide insight into their CP properties, as discussed in \cite{Henning:2017fpj,Grinstein:2023njq}.
+However, in practical applications, especially in theories involving high-rank tensors or multiple spurions, the graded series can become computationally demanding and challenging to interpret.
+Furthermore, while these algebraic tools are effective for enumeration, they often do not directly reveal the physical significance or internal structure of the invariants.

+The Ring-Diagram technique provides a complementary perspective by focusing on the visual and topological organization of invariants.
+This method facilitates a more systematic classification and enables the identification of physically meaningful combinations.
+It is particularly effective in analyzing CP properties and revealing structural patterns that may not be evident through algebraic approaches.
+We believe this framework offers a valuable addition to the existing toolkit for studying invariant structures in complex field theories.

-By integrating the ring-diagram approach with the Cayley-Hamilton theorem, we have automated the classification of basis invariants.
-This has led to significant progress in systematically identifying basic and joint invariants, showing that the summation of joint invariants can always be represented in terms of basic invariants in a specific order.
-This formalism allows us to: \begin{itemize} \item Apply the Cayley-Hamilton theorem in practice, \item Offer a generic method for the classification of invariants, \item Automatically distinguish between CP-even and CP-odd invariants right from their most basic levels. \end{itemize}
+In this work, we have further integrated the Ring-Diagram approach with the Cayley-Hamilton theorem, resulting in an automated procedure for classifying basis invariants.
+This development allows us to systematically identify both basic and joint invariants and demonstrate that sums of joint invariants can always be expressed in terms of basic invariants arranged in a specific order.
+The formalism we present enables the following: \begin{itemize} \item Apply the Cayley-Hamilton theorem in practice, \item Offer a generic method for the classification of invariants, \item Automatically distinguish between CP-even and CP-odd invariants right from their most basic levels. \end{itemize}

-Through this approach, we have revisited the SM invariants and demonstrated the technique's application in identifying invariants across SMEFT up to dim-$2n$ and low energy $\nu$SMEFT including operators of dimension-{5,6} and -7.
+Through this approach, we have revisited the SM invariants and demonstrated the technique's application in identifying invariants across SMEFT up to dim-$2n$ (while maintaining a dim-6 core) and low energy $\nu$SMEFT including operators of dim-{5,6,7} as well as the type-I seesaw model.
 This method not only offers a new perspective on invariant identification but also provides new explanations for details in the classical HS and its PL, particularly in terms of classifying basis invariants, joint invariants, syzygies, and the negative leading numbers in PL.